yikangshen/UDGN/README.md

   	+ Test Unsupervised Parsing
       ```python test_phrase_grammar.py --cuda --checkpoint /path/to/your/model --print```

-    The default setting in `main.py` achieves a perplexity of approximately `60.9` on PTB test set, unlabeled F1 of approximately `54.0` and unlabeled attachment score of approximately `46.2` on WSJ test set.
+    The default setting in `main.py` achieves a perplexity of approximately `59.3` on PTB test set, Directed Dependency Accuracy of approximately `49.9` on WSJ test set, and Undirected Dependency Accuracy of approximately `61.8`.

 ## Acknowledgements
 Much of our preprocessing and evaluation code is based on the following repository: